mmu-webdesign/Level4-web-term-1/HTML/html01/04-nesting.md

 - missing tags
 - incorrect tags

 Some of these errors have caused the document to not display as we intended.
-Some of the errors atcually don't upset the look of the page (the nesting in this case) but still need be fixed for a valid html document.
+Some of the errors atcually don't upset the look of the page (the nesting in this case) but still need be fixed for a valid HTML document.

 - Work through the code in `exercise-04.html` line by line to identify the errors.
 - Fix each error, save and refreshing in the browser to preview the page each time.